assistivecards/assistivecards-sdk/README.md

 ## GetPackImage

-Takes in a pack slug of type string as the first parameter and an image size of type integer as the second parameter.
+Takes in a pack slug of type string as the first parameter and an optional image size of type integer as the second parameter.
 Returns an object of type Texture2D corresponding to the specified pack slug and image size.

+> Default image size is 256x256

 ```Csharp
 async Task<Texture2D> GetPackImage(string packSlug, int imgSize)